FREQUENTLY ASKED QUESTIONS

 When do I return equipment?

-Equipment will be turned in on a Saturday morning in early November.
-All equipment other than T-shirts and game socks, if issued, must be turned in on that date.
+Equipment will be turned in on the Monday night after our last game of the season All equipment other than T-shirts and game socks, if issued, must be turned in on that date.

 What does my child wear to practice?